-Spotlight on VET highlights key features, developments, challenges and policy responses of the national VET system.
+Spotlight on VET highlights key features, developments, challenges and policy responses of the national VET system, in line with the Cedefop's concept note for drafting Spotlights on VET.

 Updated information should be checked and validated by the national representative for ReferNet.